 Now, you’ve gone to the grocery store, loaded up on healthy proteins and fats, and you’re ready to begin.
 Great job!

 Here is what you can expect your mind and body to feel like in your first week of going paleo.

 You may experience fatigue and low energy, maybe even mood swings.
 This is happening because you are switching from getting your energy from higher glycemic foods (think sugars) to a lower glycemic food bases (think veggies, proteins, fats).
-So basically your body is going to be craving sugars and sweets because that is what you have been getting your “fix” from.
+It’s been a part of your lifestyle for so long.
+Afterall, sugar typically accounts for an estimated 14.1 percent of total energy intake.
+(1) So basically your body is going to be craving sugars and sweets because that is what you have been getting your “fix” from.